 When to Contact a Medical Professional

-Call your health care provider if you have any unexplained movements that you cannot control and that don't go away.
+Call your health care provider if you have any unexplained movements that you cannot control and that do not go away.

 What to Expect at Your Office Visit

-The health care provider will perform a physical exam and ask questions about your symptoms and medical history.
-You may have a detailed examination of both the nervous and muscle systems.
+The health care provider will perform a physical exam and ask about your symptoms and medical history.
+Youwill have a detailed examination of both the nervous and muscle systems.

 Medical history questions may include: